quintenpalmer/quintenpalmer.github.io/_posts/2023-01-22-learning-audio-metadata-with-ffmpeg.md

 * `"disctotal"` and `"tracktotal"
 	* These just let you know how many total values exist for the given album; "disc" and "track" should never exceed these values

 To repeat, each file will have all of this information tagged on it.
-There is no `album.json` or anything that contains the album information that the tracks can refer to, it will all be repeated, or can be computed after by looking at all tracks that "belong togeter" (we'll get to how to decide what tracks are together much later).
+There is no `album.json` or anything that contains the album information that the tracks can refer to, it will all be repeated, or can be computed after by looking at all tracks that "belong togeter" (we'll get to how to decide what tracks are together in a future blog post).

 With this hypothetical JSON example in mind, let's dig into some specific formats.